microsoft/xlang/DesignNotes/LDN01 - A Strategy for Language Interoperability.md

 Abstract
 --------

-This design note describes the goals and guiding principles of the xlang project.
+This design note describes the goals and guiding principles of the Xlang Project.
 This document is aspirational: It describes the project and its features as it has been envisioned, and may describe to features or characteristics that have not yet been implemented.

 Overview
 --------

-Xlang is a system that enable a component written in any supported language to be callable from any other supported language using object oriented programming constructs.
+Xlang is a system that enables a component written in any supported language to be callable from any other supported language using object oriented programming constructs.
 Components are written using natural and familiar code in the implementation language and clients invoke those components using constructs familiar to the language that they are